-This ESL activity challenges your students to form past simple questions and answers.
-First, students have to reorder the words to make questions, encourage them to check their answers with a partner when they have finished:
+For the first part of this activity, students will have to reorder the words from the prompts below to make questions.
+Encourage them to check their answers with a partner when they have finished:

-Confirm they have the correct answers before dividing them into pairs.
 They will then use this list of questions to interview each other.
+Confirm that they have the correct answers before dividing them into pairs.

-For example: Boring, funny, serious, fun, friendly, amazing and clever.
+For example: Boring, funny, serious, fun, friendly, amazing, clever.